 In September 2018, we entered into our Umpqua Credit Agreement, initially providing for borrowing capacity of \$10.0 million.
-The agreement was amended in November 2022 to increase the size of our available credit facility to \$25.0 million with an expiration date of October 15, 2024.
-An additional amendment occurred in February 2024 to extend the expiration date to October 15, 2025.
+The agreement was amended in November 2022 to increase the size of our available credit facility to \$25.0 million with an expiration date of October 15, 2024, and further amended in February 2024 to extend the expiration date to October 15, 2025.
 The revolving loan facility is for general working capital purposes.
-Our available credit facility as of June 30, 2024 was \$18.0 million.
-On June 30, 2024 and December 31, 2023, there was \$7.0 million outstanding on our line of credit.
-On August 1, 2024, we repaid \$3.0 million on our line of credit.
-Following this payment, we have an outstanding balance of \$4.0 million on our line of credit.
-The Umpqua Credit Agreement subjects us to certain restrictive and financial covenants, see the risk entitled "The incurrence of debt may impact our financial position and subject us to additional financial and operating restrictions" in Part II, Item 1A, Risk Factors, included in this Quarterly Report on Form 10-Q. We are in compliance with all covenants under the Umpqua Credit Agreement as of June 30, 2024.
+Our available credit facility as of March 31, 2025 was \$21.0 million.
+On March 31, 2025, there was \$4.0 million outstanding on our line of credit.
+The Umpqua Credit Agreement subjects us to certain restrictive and financial covenants, see the risk entitled "The incurrence of debt may impact our financial position and subject us to additional financial and operating restrictions" in Part II, Item 1A, Risk Factors, included in this Quarterly Report on Form 10-Q. We are in compliance with all the covenants under the Umpqua Credit Agreement as of March 31, 2025.